PacktPublishing/Becoming-a-Rockstar-SRE/README.md

 ### Chapter 15

-## Part V - Looking into future trends and preparing for SRE interviews
+## Part V - Looking Into Future Trends and Preparing for SRE Interviews

 ### Chapter 16